Finale: Perfect Layout PluginThe Perfect Layout plugin optimizes the page layout in the score and all parts of a Finale document with one click.

 - Removes uneven slash measure spacing caused by non-hidden, but invisible notes. (mm.21, 64)

-- Apply music spacing to full score (optionally).
+- Apply music spacing to full score (turned off by default).

 - Reduces the width of the last system on the last page, if that holds too less musical information to span the full system width. (mm.62-71)